Jax-Core/YourFlyouts/README.md

 > Note: Built-in flyout will not be permanently affected.
 It will be hidden temporarily while YourFlyouts is running, hence it does not modify any system files.
 > You can also use YourFlyouts to disable the flyout completely!

-> Note: YourFlyouts's brightness & airplane mode flyout will not support Insider builds of Windows 11.
-Volume, multimedia and locks flyout is supported via legacy keyhooks.
+> Note: YourFlyouts's brightness & airplane mode flyout are not supported on Windows 11 22H2.
+Volume, multimedia and locks flyout is supported via legacy keyhooks, which are options you can turn on in the general settings.

 <!-- START Screenshots.mustache -->
 ## Screenshots